Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/local_iteration_series/testing_with_artificial_conditions.md

 What latency value to use for general development?

-To test Boss Room, we used around 100ms-150ms for desktop platforms and around 200ms-300ms for mobile platforms.
-These are just what we used, the actual values you should test with will depend on your target platform and region.
+To test Boss Room, we used around 100ms-150ms for desktop platforms and around 200ms-300ms for mobile platforms and 5%-10% packet loss.
+These are just the values we used, the actual values you should test with will depend on your target platform and region.

 :::important